Apple Silicon Macs: Bootable copies cannot be created of macOS Sequoia 15.2. This functionality was restored in macOS Sequoia 15.3.

 Copying Apple's system is an Apple-proprietary endeavor; we can only offer "best effort" support for making an external bootable device on macOS.
-We present this functionality in support of making ad hoc bootable copies of the system that you will use immediately (e.g. when migrating to a different disk, or for testing purposes), but we do not support nor recommend making bootable copies of the system as part of a backup strategy.
+We present this functionality in support of making ad hoc bootable copies of the system that you will use immediately (e.g. when migrating to a different disk on Mac with replaceable or upgradable internal storage, or for testing purposes).
+External boot is not a reliable partner in a back up and recovery strategy.
+We do not recommend that you rely on it for that purpose.

 Please bear in mind that you can restore all of your documents, applications, and system settings from a standard CCC backup without the extra effort involved in establishing and maintaining a bootable device.

 In the past, a "bootable backup" was an indispensable troubleshooting device that even novice users could rely upon in case their production startup disk failed.
-The reliability of Apple's External Boot solution has waned in the past several years, however, and the situation has grown starkly worse on the new Apple Silicon platform.
-Apple Silicon Macs will not start up (at all) if the internal storage is damaged or otherwise incapacitated, so there is very little value, if any, to maintaining a bootable rescue device for those Macs.
+Unfortunately, however, the creation of bootable backups is fundamentally incompatible with platform security.
+Further, Apple Silicon Macs will not start up (at all) if the internal storage is damaged or otherwise incapacitated, so there is very little value, if any, to maintaining a bootable rescue device for those Macs.

-Making a copy of the startup disk with the Legacy Bootable Copy Assistant
+Making a copy of the startup disk with Apple Software Restore

 Things you should know before relying on an external macOS boot device